This page describes some of the Cloud Billing issues you might encounter and provides guidance on how to resolve these issues.

 Look at the details of an invoice or memo

 From the Documents table, click the row of the invoice or document for which you want to view details.
-A pop-up opens, showing you document header details including the invoice or memo number, amount, status, purchase order number, account details, and more.
+A dialog opens, showing you document header details including the invoice or memo number, amount, status, purchase order number, account details, and more.

 - In the Associated documents section, you can see a list of documents and document types that apply to the document you are viewing.